PositiveVibrations/ChatGPT-Timer/README.md

 ## Usage
 - Once your ChatGPT4 usage limit is reached, a red notification will appear on the ChatGPT site with the message "Set Timer ⏰".
 - Click on this notification to set up the timer.
-A popup interface will appear for you to specify the desired time.
+The red timer interface will appear with the countdown timer.
 - After setting the time, a countdown will begin.
-You can continue browsing or working, and the timer will run in the background.
+You can continue browsing or working, and the timer will run it the top of the page.
 - When the timer ends, you will receive a notification.
 This feature helps you manage your time effectively on the ChatGPT site.
 - The timer is persistent and will not reset or stop even if the page is refreshed.
 It will only stop when you manually dismiss it.